 4. Images are completely the Wrong Colour - The main cause for this is either the Ink Cartridge has been installed without removing the "Breather Tape" at the top of the cartridge or else a partially blocked print head.
 By printing a test page you will be able to isolate which colour is not printing correctly.

-Once you isolate the problem colour or colours then you can check that the tape has been fully removed or else proceed with a maintenance print head clean. (refer to your printers manual on cleaning the print head)
+Once you isolate the problem colour or colours then you can check that the tape has been fully removed or else proceed with a maintenance print head clean. (refer to your printers manual on cleaning the print head).
+If the printhead will not unclog by doing nozzle cleans then you may have to try manually cleaning the nozzles form the bottom of the printhead.

 Leave the printer unplugged at the wall for 20 mins before powering up again.
 If this doesn't work then more than likely the print head is faulty.
 Most other printers don't have removable print heads so there is very little you can do other than to buy a new printer.

 The newer Canon Maxify range of printers are known for the B504 Error message.
 This occurs when one of the cartridges are not sealing correctly or else there is an issue with the ink flow.
+The Maxify printers monitor the purge pump pressure and when it is low due to a leak in the system it throws up the B504 message.
 When this error message appears then the printer locks itself and it cannot be opened.

 Supposedly this system protects the printhead from getting damaged.
 Make sure that if you use generic cartridges with a Maxify printer that you don't tamper with the plastic membranes at the front of the cartridges before installing them.

-6. Ink Levels not detected - This problem is common to Brother Printers when installing a new cartridge.
+6. Ink or Toner Levels not detected - This problem is common to Brother Printers when installing a new cartridge.
 To avoid this in Brother Printers only install a new cartridge when you are prompted to do so.
 Also NEVER install ink cartridges on any printer when the printer is turned off.
+This is also the case with Brother Laser printers.
+When you are installing a new toner or drum unit make sure that the printer is turned ON or the printer will not know that any change has occurred.

 If your Printer is not detecting the ink level correctly after installing new cartridges turn it off and unplug it from the wall for 20 mins until the memory resets.
 Many Brother printers also have the option to reset ink levels manually on the actual printer menu button.